Temporally Identity-Aware SSD with Attentional LSTM: Approach

 \section{Approach}

-In this section, we firstly present the proposed architecture, including HL-TU and AC-LSTM.
+In this section, we firstly present the proposed architecture, including the LH-TU and the AC-LSTM.
 Then, we describe how to train the network in detail.
 Finally, the methodologies of OTA algorithm will be briefed.